Latest Temperatures

 Partly Sunny

-Rain.
-Low around 32.
-Northeast wind around 10 mph.
-Chance of precipitation is 100%.
-New precipitation amounts between a quarter and half of an inch possible.
+Showers and thunderstorms likely, then showers and possibly a thunderstorm after 3am.
+Low around 61.
+South wind around 5 mph.
+Chance of precipitation is 80%.
+New rainfall amounts between a quarter and half of an inch possible.

 Sunday